In From Head Shops to Whole Foods, Joshua Clark Davis explores the untold history of 1960s-era Social Capitalism.

 In this beautifully written, elegantly conceived, and deeply researched book, Davis traces the histories of 1960s-era small enterprises aimed at alternative forms of capitalism.
 His clear prose and sharp analysis illuminates the U.S. economy’s appetite for reform under capitalism.
 An essential work.

-From Head Shops to Whole Foods is a must-read.
+If you’re looking for a thought-provoking exploration of business beyond the bottom line, From Head Shops to Whole Foods is a must-read.
 Get a copy here.

 If you’re a book lover don’t miss all our other book reviews here.